-If you're still unsure what stroller is right for you, visit our complete stroller buying guide for more information on all stroller categories.
+If you're still unsure what stroller is right for you, visit our guide to choosing a jogging stroller or our complete stroller buying guide for more information on all stroller categories.
 If you feel confident that a jogging stroller fits the bill, keep reading to find out what to look for in a model that fits your needs.

 Not all jogging strollers have the same feature set for comfort and safety, so we developed a list of essential things to look for when comparing models.